 Beyond: Did you know that we can help you to access other libraries too?
 If there’s a book you want but we don’t have it, you might be able to request a copy from another library.
 If convenient, you can check to see whether you can use the SCONUL Access scheme to visit a university library closer to you.

 Many academic textbooks are available to read online.
-We provide ebooks through a number of suppliers, including:

 For the purposes of referencing, we advise using the details on the front cover and the copyright page inside the actual ebook.
 On these pages you will find the authors, year of publication, full title, edition, place of publication and publisher.
 The information given on the website where the ebook is held is not always accurate.

 You can find ebooks using Library Search as follows: